-As well as tracking country performance, the TIGER indexes also track the performance of key indicators across groups of advanced economies, emerging markets and a composite total.
+As well as tracking country performance, the TIGER indexes also track the performance of key indicators across groups of advanced economies, emerging markets and an aggregate total.
 Click on the following links to view the updated charts for the following key indicators:

 For detailed information on the composition and construction of the indexes and a comprehensive description of the data and source information, please refer to the updated technical appendix.

-Read the full analysis and commentary: World Economic Recovery Strengthens, But Risks Remain »
+Read the full analysis and commentary: This Recovery is for Real, But Can it Last? »